 Communicate What Your CV Does Not

 Remember that your cover letter is not intended to repeat the information on your resume or CV.
 Use this document to differentiate yourself from other applicants.
 Focus on your academic accomplishments, your passions, and why you are such a great fit.
 Feel free to borrow more ideas from cover letters, written for other industries.

 Be Friendly But Professional

 You don’t need to use stilted language and jargon to impress anyone with your cover letter.
 Instead, you friendly while maintaining a certain level of professionalism.
 Avoid overly casual wording, and don’t be too familiar.
 On the other hand, a slightly conversational tone is inviting.
 It’s all about balance.
-Academic Cover Letter Example

 Cover Letter Sample for an Academic Position in .docx Format